 My family was first inspired by 20 Liters at Mars Hill.

-We were first inspired by 20 Liters at Mars Hill hearing about a child’s heart who was broken for those who didn’t have good access to clean water and had a birthday party to raise awareness and money to share with those in need.
-We have loved participating in the Walk for Water and experiencing what it is like to “walk a mile” in someone else’s shoes, and the weight of carrying water that is so essential for every aspect of life.
+It was there that we heard about Greta.
+Her heart was broken for those who didn’t have good access to clean water.
+She had a birthday party to raise awareness and money to share with those in need.
+We loved participating in the Walk for Water.
+Experiencing what it is like to “walk a mile” in someone else’s shoes.
+And knowing the weight of carrying water that is so essential for every aspect of life.

 And, we are thankful to give monthly to further the work that 20 Liters is doing.
-We also love having the opportunity to build filters and giving our children the opportunity for a hands-on experience that directly blesses others.
+We also love having the opportunity to build filters; giving our children the opportunity for a hands-on experience that directly blesses others.

-Coming home to America, the thing I was most thankful for was clean, abundant water–a hot shower with water so clean I could drink it, and cold water that didn’t have to be boiled to be safe to use.
+Coming home to America, the thing I was most thankful for was clean, abundant water.
+A hot shower with water so clean I could drink it.
+Cold water that didn’t have to be boiled to be safe to use.
 I got used to drinking warm water with the hot weather and not always being able to wait for the water to cool down after it was boiled.
 Ever since then, my heart for Africa and the need for clean, accessible water has ached and looked for opportunities to help.